Harley Swedler

-Harley Swedler (born 1962) is an architect, artist, designer, and entrepreneur based in Paris and New York.
+Harley Swedler (born 1962) is an architect, artist, and designer.

 Biography

-Harley Swedler was born in Ottawa, Canada, in 1962.
+Harley Swedler was born in Canada, in 1962.
+Mr. Swedler earned a Bachelor of Architecture degree from Carleton University in Ottawa.
+Upon completing his studies in Canada and Italy, Swedler worked at the offices of Pasanella + Klein (New York), where he worked on the renovation of Joan Rivers' Manhattan pied-à-terre.
+He completed his architectural registration while working at the offices of Richard Meier and Partners Architects, while working on projects in Europe and North America (most notably, the headquarters for Canal + Paris).

+His work was acquired by the Jewish Museum for its permanent collection.
 Swedler earned a Bachelor of Architecture degree from Carleton University in Ottawa.
-Upon completing his studies in Canada and Italy, Swedler worked at the offices of Pasanella and Klein, where he was involved in the renovation of Joan Rivers' Manhattan pied-a-terre.
-He completed his licensing requirements while working at Richard Meier and Partners Architects on projects in Europe and North America.
-After becoming a New York State registered professional, Swedler opened his own design atelier in Tribeca.
-He began creating functional art objects for private collectors, and his pieces were noted in The New York Times and international design magazines.
-His work was acquired by the Jewish Museum for its permanent collection.
-A line of housewares was later introduced under the Harley label, and was sold at the Guggenheim Museum shops, the Whitney Museum shops, Fred Segal, and Nordstrom.

-Harley eventually relocated his studio to his Long Island home, which he designed.
-The glass and steel JAM House was reviewed in Interior Design magazine and Martha Stewart Living.
+He designed a glass and steel house (JAM House) was reviewed in Interior Design magazine.